 Diervilla lonicera spreads readily from its stoloniferous roots, forming clonal stands.
 Plants are easy to grow from seed, gathered in late fall when the seed capsules dry and turn dark brown.
 The seed is small, dark-colored with a slight greyish bloom when ripe.
 Seeds can be sown immediately out of doors, lightly covering the seed with sand or, stored dry in the refrigerator and sown in spring.

-Visit our store to purchase bush-honeysuckle seeds.
+Visit our online store to purchase bush-honeysuckle seeds.

 The three eastern North American Diervillas were named for Doctor Marin Dièreville, a French surgeon who voyaged to Acadia, now the eastern provinces of Canada, in 1699.
 Little is known about Dr. Dièreville, even the accurate spellings of his first and last names.
 Returning to France after a year in the New World, he published an account of his sojourn Rélation du Voyage du Port Royal de l’Acadie ou de la Nouvelle France, in Rouen, in 1708.
 His collection of twenty-five Acadian plants found its way to Joseph Pitton de Tourneforte, and it was Tourneforte who named the North American bush-honeysuckle for Dièreville.
 If the adventurous doctor arrived in Port Royal in October, as he reports, he may have been in time to see a few late-season bush-honeysuckle flowers clasped by a nimbus of scarlet leaves.